Top 10 Attractions In Amsterdam

 Located at the Museum Square in the Southborough, this is an art museum dedicated to the works of Vincent Van Gogh and contains the largest collection of his paintings.
-This popular attraction in Amsterdam attracts visitors from all corners of the globe, it houses more than 200 paintings, 500 drawings along with works of other artists that include his fellow’s impressionists and postimpressionists and stands among the 25 most popular museums of the world.
+This famous attraction in Amsterdam attracts visitors from all corners of the globe, it houses more than 200 paintings, 500 drawings along with works of other artists that include his fellow’s impressionists and postimpressionists and stands among the 25 most popular museums of the world.

 4. De Wallen:

 Undoubtedly the largest and most popular red-light district in the world, De Wallen in Amsterdam consists of a web of passageways believed to contain 300 one-room cabins rented by sex-workers, peep shows, sex shops, bordellos,condom shops, sex museums and prostitutes in red-lit windows.
 One of the most renowned international destinations for prostitution, the region is a top tourist attraction in Amsterdam.

 One of the largest flower gardens in the world, Keukenhof is also popularly known as the Garden of Europe.
 Located in small town of Lisse, there are over 7 million flower bulbs that are planted annually in the garden blanketing its area of 79 acres.
 Tip-toe through the flowers in every color of the rainbow and take some pictures while enjoying in the lap of nature.

 6. Canal Cruise: